LockTar/AzureAdApplicationRotator/README.md

 Get-AzureADApplicationOwner -ObjectId $appObjectIdThatNeedsRotation
 ```

+**Restart the Function App** so the MSI will pick up the new permissions.

 ### Forbidden to get active directory application with id

 See [How to set correct AD permissions of MSI](#How-to-set-correct-AD-permissions-of-MSI) for more information.